fardog/debounce-stream/README.md

 Returns a duplex stream that accepts values on one end, and emits the debounced values on the other.

-## Events

-- Emits a `data` event as any good stream should, with a key/value object, where the keys are the element names, and the value is the value of that element.

 ## License

 MIT.
 See [LICENSE](./LICENSE) for details.